Before my entry into the media Industry

 Admission is free (parking is also free).
 To participate in The Taste you buy sleeves of tickets for $1.00 each to be exchanged for food and drinks from the vendors.

-Joyce of OMV being interviewed by Meteorologist Joe Furey of News 8
+Joyce Reskinoff the owner of Olde Mistick Village being interviewed by News 8’s own Co-Chief Meteorologist Joe Furey

 New Haven Music on the Green (New Haven County)